Saturday, December 28, 2019

 • Cerebral Palsy

-TES treatments are complementary - that is they are used after standard therapies have failed.
+TES treatments are complementary - that is, they are used after standard therapies have failed.

-tDCS devices have not been approved by the FDA for this application.
+We use an FDA-approved device for this off-label use. tDCS devices have not been approved by the FDA for this application.

 Thursday, August 15, 2019